 Student Should Contact: Area Director, Head Resident

 Encourage your student to take time to work through conflicts.
 Discuss the educational value of learning to get along with people who are different from them.

-Student Should Contact: Campus Police, Residence Life Staff
+Student Should Contact: Campus Safety, Residence Life Staff

 Smith College is a safe place, but students need to be reminded that they are not invincible.
 The Residential Life Staff offers tips on personal safety and security of property.

 Can families participate in the advising and registration process?

 Families should not attend advising sessions with their student, as they may be more likely to express family expectations rather than personal interests regarding classes and majors.
 College is often one of the first steps in becoming more independent, and Smith College hopes to foster that in many ways, including through individualized advising.